curioswati-zz/curioswati.github.io/about.md

    Except coding,

-   I like to dance, write poems, short stories, blog, listening music, watching football and much more interesting stuff.
+   I like dancing, writing poems and short stories, blogging, listening music, watching football and much more interesting stuff.
 I am not much socially active but, you can find me [around](/about/contact).

    _**Signing out...
 Have a Nice Day!!!**_